mccombspj/kurumastories/content/mitsubishi/colt-galant-gto/MF-RT-Mitsubishi-Colt-Galant-GTO-MII-1971.md

 <b>Furutani:</b> Yes, there is a little, but not that much.

-<b>Koguchi:</b> The acceleration force is about 0.6g, and it's maintained for a long time.
+<b>Koguchi:</b> The maximum acceleration force is about 0.6g, and it's maintained for a long time.
 As far as the launch, it depends on the way the clutch is engaged, but I felt that it took off smoothly with little shock.

 <b>Magazine:</b> How was the clutch?